How to get married in Croatia (if at least one spouse is a foreigner)

 The registrar will print out your intention to marry.
 This is your last opportunity to check to make sure all the information is correct.
 If everything looks good, you’ll be asked to sign the intention.

-At this time, you must make 3 payments:
+At this time, you must pay:

 - Travel fee if the wedding will take place outside of the registrar’s office